nicogarciasdev/WireBuilder/README.md

     ///
     /// Create a new layer, example: "wire".
     /// Go to Proyect Settings > Physics > Layer Collision Matrix > disables collisions of the layer with itself.
-    /// Set the layer "wire" in the prefab WireBuilder, and all prefabs in the prefabs folder.
+    /// Set the layer "wire" in the prefabs EndAnchor, segment, segmentNoPhysics, StartAnchor, WireBuilder.
 Change childrens as well.
+    /// Do not change plug layer.
+    ///
+    /// If you use URP add layer "wire" to URP Renderer Data > Filtering.
     ///
     /// Keep the gizmos active to be able to select position.